Quick buyer answer

 Can buyers request wholesale raw crystal stone materials?

-Yes.
-Raw-material requests can be reviewed when buyers provide material family, requested form, size or grade expectation, quantity range, destination, treatment disclosure needs and testing or documentation needs.
+Buyers can submit a raw-material request with the material family, requested form, size or grade expectation, quantity range, destination, treatment-disclosure needs and testing or documentation needs.
+Submission does not confirm feasibility or terms.

 Can one inquiry include raw materials and finished crystal accessories?